Driving tips and reminders

 Refusing Fares on Hackney Carriage Ranks

-Following receipt of intelligence regarding the refusing of some 'small fares' on some taxi ranks we would like to remind drivers that it is an offence to refuse any fare without a reasonable excuse, and this would normally be a case of concerns regarding your own or public safety.
+It is an offence to refuse any fare without a reasonable excuse, and this would normally be a case of concerns regarding your own or public safety.
 It is an offence under section 53 of the Town and Police Clauses Act 1847.
 Some drivers have raised concerns that this was regularly taking place on the Market Street rank at Ilkeston and the licensing department are currently investigating these allegations.

 Licence Conditions - Reminders

-Drivers will notify the council of any change of his/her address during the period of his /her licence WITHIN 7 DAYS of such a change taking place.
+Change of Address: Drivers will notify the council of any change of his/her address during the period of his /her licence WITHIN 7 DAYS of such a change taking place.

-Convictions, Cautions and Fixed Penalty Notices
+Convictions, Cautions and Fixed Penalty Notices:

 - If the driver is charged with or convicted of any criminal offence